 But, if their earnings are above the work allowance, then those earnings will reduce their entitlement to Universal Credit - see example below.

-It’s June 2018, and Sammy is 26.
-She has been receiving Income Related Employment and Support Allowance for 18 months and is in the Work Related Activity Group.
+It’s June, and Sammy is 26.
+She has been receiving Income Related Employment and Support Allowance for nearly three years and is in the Work Related Activity Group.

-This triggers a claim for Universal Credit, because she is living in a ‘Full/Digital UC service area so she is not able to make a new claim for Child Tax Credit.
+She makes a claim for Universal Credit as she is unable to make a new claim for Child Tax Credit.

 When her maximum UC is assessed it will be made up of: